rafaelmuto/node_chan/README.md

 in no particular order...

 - thread model (has many posts)
-- implement config 'working on it!'
+- implement config `working on it!`
-- display grid in post list 'kinda working, but not there yet...'
+- display grid in post list `kinda working, but not there yet...`
 - color themes
 - delete and edit posts with delete code
 - respond post; nested in the orginial post